Breaking up with someone is always tricky.

 But how you do it matters, especially if you want to leave the relationship on good terms?

 Why do some couples call it quits, and how can you break up amicably?
 In a new study, Superdrug Online Doctor surveyed 1,000 individuals about what caused them to end their relationships, exploring the thoughts and feelings that commonly precipitate breakups.
 Here are some of the results.

 Before the Breakup

-There are many reasons couples might not work out.
+There are many reasons couples might not work out and why a divorce attorney for men might be on the cards as being required, or at the very least having a good idea of who wants what when you finally part ways.
 But, according to the study, 31% said mismatched aspirations had caused them to break up – the highest percentage of all of the reasons analyzed.
 Other popular reasons included falling out of love (29%), a lack of communication (27%), and feeling their partner took them for granted or that there was a lack of trust (22% each).

 On average, women waited longer than men to broach the subject of breaking up once they decided to end things.

 But do people know they are going to be broken up with before it happens?
 The survey shows that 1 in 3 people who were dumped said the breakup came as a surprise.
 Once respondents noticed a lack of communication, less time spent together, and a feeling of something being wrong, they knew there was reason to be concerned.